 Additionally, Bill has experience negotiating and advising clients on commercial and industrial projects, federal and state environmental and toxic tort claims, eminent domain cases, state water law including pre-1914 appropriative water rights claims, and general municipal zoning and regulatory matters.
 He has expertise in state, regional and local land use and planning mandates and regulations, as well as environmental compliance under federal, state and local laws.
 Specifically, he has both litigation and advisory experience under CEQA, the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Davis-Sterling Common Interest Development Act, and Redevelopment Dissolution laws.

+Bill is currently a member of the firm’s Executive Committee.
 Along with working at Rutan & Tucker, LLP, he served as a Staff Attorney for the United States Court of Appeals for the District of Columbia Circuit, where he advised appellate judges on cases involving Constitutional and federal regulatory requirements, among other matters.
 In December 2012, Bill was named to the Daily Journal’s Top 25 Municipal Lawyers list.

 Representative Transactional Matters